-All 10 members of the Pension Sub Committee were active members of the Pension Fund as at 31 March 2021.
+There are 9 members of the Pension Sub Committee who were active members of the Pension Fund as at 31 March 2023.

 25. Key Management Personnel

 The key management personnel of the fund is the Dumfries and Galloway Council Head of Finance and Procurement.
 No direct costs are payable by the fund, instead an element of the remuneration and pension benefit identified in the Senior Employee tables within the accounts of Dumfries and Galloway Council is recharged to the fund.